bluemountaincyber/building-detections-aws/workbook/docs/exercises/exercise2.md

 ## Conclusion

-You are now capturing all management events in AWS and storing the artifacts in an S3 bucket!
-In the next exercise, you will set up and use the honey token associated to our honey user.
+You are now capturing all management events and certain data events in AWS and storing the artifacts in an S3 bucket!
+In the next exercise, you will download the honey token to generate the data necessary to build your detection.